Rabies Day Out

 (13:34 – 13:50)

-And so you have these dogs being uncared for that potentially have a disease.
-And children who are being unsupervised and are in close contact with them.
-So beyond just rabies, so many disasters are waiting to happen.
+And so you have these dogs that are being uncared for that potentially have a disease.
+And children that are being unsupervised that are in close contact to them.
+So beyond just rabies, there’s just so many disasters waiting to happen.

 (13:51 – 14:20)

-And then the most telltale sign of rabies is that you have this violent, erratic biting behavior like that we saw in the video of that cat attacking the gloved veterinarian’s hand.
-Rabies is caused by a virus transmitted through bites that break the skin, as the virus is present in nerves in the saliva in the mouth.
-Transmission can occur between potentially an animal that’s warm-blooded, particularly mammals and birds.
+And then probably the most telltale sign of rabies is that you have this violent, erratic biting behavior like that we saw in the video of that cat attacking the gloved veterinarian hand.
+Rabies is caused by a virus that is transmitted, usually through bites that break the skin as the virus is present in nerves in the saliva in the mouth.
+Transmission can occur between potentially an animal that’s warm-blooded, so particularly mammals and birds.

 (14:20 – 14:35)

-Some lab adaptations have allowed the virus to replicate in the cells of cold-blooded animals, though.
-The virus doesn’t seem to cause disease for birds and is usually cleared.
+There have been some lab adaptations that allowed the virus to replicate in the cells of cold-blooded animals though.
+For birds, the virus doesn’t seem to cause disease and is usually cleared.
 For mammals, dogs are the leading cause of human infections worldwide.

 (14:36 – 14:58)

-In the U.S., in particular, the leading causes of infections are skunks, raccoons, foxes, and bats.
-Had I been more knowledgeable as a young grad student, I would have learned that small mammals such as rats and mice tend not to survive an attack from a rabid animal.
+In the U.S. in particular, the leading causes of infections are from skunks, raccoons, foxes, as well as bats.
+And had I been more knowledgeable as a young grad student, I would have learned that small mammals such as rats and mice tend not to survive an attack from a rabid animal.
 And so because of that, there are no known cases of them transmitting the virus to humans.

 (14:59 – 15:14)